 *This Page Under Construction - Stay Tuned for more MS4 educational contenT

-The Respect Our Waters educational campaign assists MS4 communities in southeastern Wisconsin with their Education & Information Outreach (E&IO) permit requirements as well as their Public Involvement (PI) requirements for stormwater discharge permit holders.
+The Respect Our Waters educational campaign assists MS4 communities in southeastern Wisconsin with their Education & Information Outreach (E&IO) permit requirements for stormwater discharge permit holders.
 Sweet Water staff members reach the general public in a number of ways, including television advertisements, radio and news interviews, attending community events, and much more.

 Scroll down to find resources for our MS4 partners, including educational flyers, opportunities for education on construction erosion control practices, and a list of our municipal partners.